-Palladium requires that applications be submitted electronically (e-mailed) to <a href="mailed-naile
+Palladium requires that applications be submitted electronically (e-mailed) to GhanaMFA.Procurement@thepalladiumgroup.com no later than the deadlines listed above.

 Issuance of this announcement does not constitute an award commitment on the part of Palladium, nor does it commit Palladium to pay for any costs incurred in preparing and submitting an application.
 Further, Palladium reserves the right to reject any or all applications received.
 Applications are submitted at the risk of the offeror, and all preparation and submission costs are at the offeror's own expense.